-As we focus on the topic of real parenting stories this month, we asked the mums within our secret group to anonymously share the lessons they’ve learnt that you won’t find in any parenting book.
-From learning to surrender, to the art of letting go read on to for their liberating #mumtruth.
+As we focus on the topic of real parenting stories this month, we asked the moms within our secret group to anonymously share the lessons they’ve learnt that you won’t find in any parenting book.
+From learning to surrender, to the art of letting go read on to for their liberating #momtruth.

 I had a girlfriend write to me right after I had my boy and she gave me the best advice ever and it was simply: Surrender.
 During the first few weeks of adjusting and getting used to being totally depended on, I had to constantly remind myself to do just that, that the to-do list can wait.
 If he needs me, I just have to surrender and be there wholeheartedly.

 Reading baby books at the newborn stage can be dangerous I think...
 I found that I needed something to cling on to, and when the baby wasn't doing the things that the book said it should, I felt like I was getting it all wrong.
 I agree that books can be helpful, but in the first few weeks just surrendering and being with bub is the most important thing.

 I enjoyed parenting and felt more calm the minute I stopped counting the clock.
 My bebe was eight weeks old and someone would ask me how long she slept, what time she fed, when she last had a diaper change, etc.